RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classTargetCodeRegion.md

 clang::SourceLocation getStartLoc()
 ```

-Returns a source location at the start of a pragma in the captured statment.
+Returns a source location at the start of a pragma in the captured statement.

+**Return**: clang::SourceLocation Start location

 ### function getEndLoc